-Root cause: You know the maggot did its damage, but why?
+Root causes: You know the maggot did its damage, but why?
 Asking "why" a number of times, will help you eventually determine the less obvious underlying contributing causes of the spoiled apple.
 During root cause analysis you can determine that:

 With this information in hand, you will be able to develop strategies to overcome this infestation.